-Built in 1971, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 821) as the YTB 821 (Tontogany) for the United States Navy.
+Built in 1971, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB 821) as the YTB-821 (Tontogany) for the United States Navy.

-Her keel was laid on December 4th, 1972, she was launched on May 16th, 1973 and she was delivered to the United States Navy on July 28th, 1973.
-She was stricken on March 13th, 2001.
+Her keel was laid on December 4th, 1972.
+The tug was launched on May 16th, 1973, and delivered to the United States Navy on July 28th, 1973.
+She was stricken from the Naval Register on March 13th, 2001.

+Her generators were replaced, as well.
+The tug's electrical service is provided by two, Tier II compliant, 99kW, John Deere EPA PowerTech generators.
 The tug's capacities are 20,000 gallons of fuel oil, 710 gallons of lube oil and 1,290 gallons of potable water.

 She was outfitted with new fire fighting equipment that consisted of a Goulds pump.
 Rated at 2,000 Gallons Per Minute.
 Feeding two fire monitors with a 1,500 Gallon Per Minute foam capacity.
 Driven by a single 6-71 diesel engine.

 The towing gear consists of a JonRie InterTech 200 winch, mounted on the bow.
 Outfitted with 450(ft) of 7(in) Neutron rope.
 Her original underwater submarine fendering was kept, and refurbished.